flexibeast/ebuku/README.md

 * which bookmarks to show on startup;

-* the maximum number of bookmarks to show; and
+* the maximum number of bookmarks to show;

+* whether to automatically retrieve URL metadata when adding a bookmark; and

 * the faces used by Ebuku.